brainhack-school2020/anproulx-fMRI-autism/README.md

  - Presentation slides

 ### Tools I will learn during this project
-Matplotlib: Explore different ways of exploring and plotting the data
+-Matplotlib: Explore different ways of exploring and plotting the data
-Nilearn: Visualize fMRI data in the form of static and interactive images (matrix, brain plotting, etc.)
+-Nilearn: Visualize fMRI data in the form of static and interactive images (matrix, brain plotting, etc.)
-Sklearn: Dimensionality reduction, test-train split, try out different estimator to fit the data, cross-validation, evaluate performance
+-Sklearn: Dimensionality reduction, test-train split, try out different estimator to fit the data, cross-validation, evaluate performance

 ### Results